jollytoad/ahx/docs/htmx_comparison.md

 Below I may mention an _auditor_, this may be a potential user of the third-party augmentation, an administrator, a developer, the host app, or another piece of software.

+What differentiates 'Augmented Hypermedia' from just 'Hypermedia' is the ability to declare hypermedia controls as a set of rules to be applied to the document, and not just as inline controls within the document.

 ---